loykin/apirun/examples/grafana_migration/README.md

 How to run:
 1. Start Grafana locally on port 3000.
-2. From the repository root, run: apimigrate --config examples/grafana-migration/config.yaml up
+2. From the repository root, run: apimigrate up --config examples/grafana_migration/config.yaml

 Notes:
 - The dashboard JSON body is loaded from a file using the new `body_file` field.
-- The dashboard sample file is located at: examples/grafana-migration/artifact/001_dashboard.json
+- The dashboard sample file is located at: examples/grafana_migration/artifact/001_dashboard.json